WHAT’S IN THIS REVIEW?

-The now-notorious post has been used as a stick to beat the company with ever since, and is a clear reason to give it a miss from a privacy standpoint.
+The now-notorious post has been used as a stick to beat the company with ever since, and it’s a clear reason to give it a miss from a privacy standpoint.

-HideMyAss has an inbuilt speed test, which I decided to check for myself.
-Results are found below:
+HMA has a built-in speed test, which I decided to check for myself.

 I connected to one of the optimal HMA London servers and ran the test again, expecting to see similar results in terms of pure numbers:

-Download speeds of 183 Mbps are undeniably fast enough to get the job done, but a significant drop of over 100 Mbps wasn’t what I was expecting.
-(I ran the test again the next day, and it rose to roughly 240 Mbps, but there will be strain at peak times.)
+Download speeds of 183 Mbps are undeniably fast enough to get the job done, but a significant loss of over 100 Mbps wasn’t what I was expecting.
+(I ran the test again the next day, and it rose to roughly 240 Mbps, but there could be a strain at peak times.)